-Ag 192-Selected Topics in Forest Ecosystem Management (1) PreRea: Ena 21 or placement in Ena102: and Math 25 or 25X or 26

-PreReq: Eng 21 or placement in Eng102; and Math 25 or 25X or 26 or placement in Math 100
+Ag 192-Selected Topics in Forest Ecosystem Management (1) PreReq: Eng 21 or placement in Eng102; and Math 25 or Math 26 or placement in Math 100

 Selected topics allows addition of subjects that meet current needs in Agroforestry and Forest Ecosystem Management.
 It will be used for elective credit and may be repeated for different subjects.
 Examples include Forest Fire training, Pesticide training, and Tissue Culture.
 May be repeated for credit, up to 4 credits.
 (1 lec hr.)